Blog

 First, decide how long a period you want to evaluate.

-Though cash burn shows the amount lost per month, you’ll want to choose a period longer than one month – one very good month or one very bad month could be misleading.
+Though cash burn shows the amount of cash lost per month, you’ll want to choose a period longer than one month – one very good month or one very bad month could be misleading.
 Let’s say you choose a 4-month period.
 Using your cash flow statement, find your balance at the beginning of those 4 months and your balance at the end of those 4 months.

 Maybe it’s $200,000 in January, and $130,000 in April.